ranhya/ranhya.github.io/content/posts/marvel-spider-man.md

 > **Combat Analyzer**:
 > Increases XP from defeating enemies.

-In the late game, the first suit power you unlock in the game, ==[forgor name]==, becomes one of the best in my opinion as the Sable guys’ armor make the quad damage a suit power—along with most of the other ones obsolete.
-However with the ==insert name== suit power you can get up focus bar quickly and focus on performing finishers on the armored Sable guys.
+In the late game, the first suit power you unlock in the game, battle focus, becomes one of the best in my opinion as the Sable guys’ armor make the quad damage a suit power—along with most of the other ones obsolete.
+However with the battle focus suit power you can get up focus bar quickly and focus on performing finishers on the armored Sable guys.
 This is aided by one of the abilities you unlock in the skill tree that allows you to do another finisher for free.

-I’d also reached the max level of 50 in this stage of the game so the combat analyzer ability became obsolete of course.
-I changed it out for some random one I don’t quite remember which.
-There are a lot of good ones.
+The Web Blossom suit power also becomes way more useful in the late game as you go around stopping every crime in all the districts.
+It’s very time consuming but the Web Blossom power allows you to bang some of them out very quickly as the enemies tend to bunch up a lot.

+Spider Drones are also incredibly useful for dealing with large groups of enemies which is... every encounter lol.
+They’re also every economic as if they kill an enemy you get another spider drone so you can unleash hell on everyone :D.

 ## Story Missions